 Rare bird information

 All sightings of note are posted on the whiteboard in the Observatory lounge and updated daily.
-You can also find out what's around on the island by looking at the latest sightings page of the website and reading the warden's blog.
+You can also find out what's around on the island by looking at the latest sightings page of the website and news posted on Facebook and Twitter.

 We try our best to ensure guests get to hear about, and see, all notable birds on the island, but we hope you understand that it isn't always possible to get everyone onto every bird.
-In the autumn it helps if you leave a mobile number with the Administrator so we can let you know about sightings during the day, and we also encourage guests to phone in with sightings, so everyone gets to enjoy them.
+In the autumn it helps if you leave a mobile number with the Administrator so we can let you know about sightings during the day (by Whatsapp and text/SMS), and we also encourage guests to phone in with sightings, so everyone gets to enjoy them.
 See our accommodation page for details of mobile coverage on the island.

 We are aware that visitors to Fair Isle come with differing levels of birding experience and interest and that not everyone wants to know about every migrant on the island, so we try to find a balance in the news we phone round.
 If there's a bird you're desperate to see, but it isn't particularly rare, please let us know, so you don't miss out if one turns up.

 We will do our best to let visitors know about sightings of rare birds, please make your way to the road and we will stop to pick you up if/when we are passing.
 If we're full, don't worry, we will come back.
-This is only done for particularly rare birds (those requiring a description to be submitted to the BBRC).
+This is only done for particularly rare birds.

 In the event of turning up something particularly rare, we do ask that you contain your excitement a bit and let the Observatory put the news out.
 There are sometimes issues that might mean access has to be managed, for example, and the Warden needs to be able to make the decision on the way in which the news is released.
 We appreciate your understanding on this.